-Evaluation of Classroom Teachers and Other Certificated Non-administrative Staff Members
+Evaluation of Classroom Teachers

 The Evaluation Instrument shall determine a teacher's Overall Evaluation Classification, which may be Highly Effective, Effective, Developing, or Ineffective.
-A teacher's Overall Evaluation Classification is determined by combining the teacher's Professional Teaching Standards Component outcome/score (representing 67% of the overall Evaluation Instrument's outcome/score) and the teacher's Student Academic Progress

-Component outcome/score (representing 33% of the overall Evaluation Instrument's outcome/score).
+A teacher's Overall Evaluation Classification is determined by combining the teacher's Professional Teaching Standards Component outcome/score (representing 67% of the overall Evaluation Instrument's outcome/score) and the teacher's Student Academic Progress Component outcome/score (representing 33% of the overall Evaluation Instrument's outcome/score).
 For detailed information regarding the evaluation system, refer to the "Evaluation for Improvement of Instruction" handbook.